Deantoshi/options-token/README.md

 3. DiscountExercise decodes the parameters for the exercise function on the chosen exercise contract, and calls the specified function.
 In the case of zapping in DiscountExercise, the parameters are maxPaymentAmount, deadline, and isInstantExit set to true.
 4. OptionsTokens are burnt.
 5. A penalty fee in the form of underlying tokens (available in the contract) is calculated, then conditionally swapped to the desired token and distributed to the fee recipients.
-    a.
-Swapping and distribution occur only when the fee amount exceeds a specified trigger to avoid swapping small amounts.
+    - Swapping and distribution occur only when the fee amount exceeds a specified trigger to avoid swapping small amounts.
-    b.
-The transaction reverts if the minimal desired amount of desired tokens is not obtained.
+    - The transaction reverts if the minimal desired amount of desired tokens is not obtained.
 6. The underlying tokens available in the DiscountExercise contract are sent to the user.
 The amount of underlying tokens is discounted by the multiplier and reduced by the penalty fee.

 #### REDEEM